 During the year ended October 31, 2014, the Company released State of Michigan metallic minerals leases covering 1,498 acres.
 As a result, the Company wrote down total costs of \$164,193.
-During the period ended July 31, 2015, the Company released state leases covering 880 acres of State of Michigan mineral rights.
+During the year ended October 31, 2015, the Company released state leases covering 880 acres of State of Michigan mineral rights.
 The Company currently holds no State of Michigan metallic minerals leases.
-During the period ended July 31, 2015, the Company received a refund from the State of Michigan in the amount of US\$30,000 (CAD\$37,026).
+During the year ended October 31, 2015, and following the release of all of its metallic minerals leases, the Company recovered a cash bond from the State of Michigan in the amount of US\$30,000 (CAD\$37,026).